alexmao1024/todolistClient/README.md

 ## Basic function
 You can create and manipulate your main list,and you can also create specific tasks under each list branch.
 A list has only name, and you can create multiple lists at a time.
 A task has a name, a specific content, and a start to end time.
 Both have completed and incomplete states.
-After finished them, you can check the list or task.
+After finished them, you can mark them as complete by ticking.

 ## Innovative design